-Windows XP and Mac OS X have firewalls built into them.
+Modern Operating Systems have firewalls built into them.
 Consult your help menus for instructions on checking or setting up your firewall.
-In addition, you can download free firewall applications, or obtain a firewall in a commercially available product.

 Ensure that your computer software is up-to-date - You should regularly check for updates to your operating system and your most commonly used applications.
-If you have a Windows computer, you should visit the Windows Update site once or twice each month.
-If you have an Apple computer running OS X, you should run the Software Update tool once or twice each month.
+If you have a Windows computer, you should visit the Windows Update site regularly.
+If you have an Apple computer running OS X, you should run the Software Update tool regularly.
 For patches/updates for any of your software applications, visit the software publisher's website.

-Look after your security details - remember that our staff will never ask you to tell us your Personal ID and PIN in order to access your plans.
-Your Personal ID and PIN are the key to accessing your accounts and information online and by telephone.
+Look after your security details - remember that our staff will never ask you to tell us your Personal ID and Password in order to access your plans.
+Your Personal ID and Password are the key to accessing your Accounts and information online.
 You should keep these in a safe place, never share them with any one else, and change your password regularly to ensure its security.

 Phishing is a fraud technique commonly used to attempt to trick people into revealing their security number and password to fraudsters.